UCBerkeleySETI/rawspec_test/README.md

 The ```trial``` subdirectory contains the same intermediate and output files.
 Note that there are no .raw files in the trial subdirectory.

-The following is a listing of the baseline subdirectory:
+The following is a listing of the baseline subdirectory in the UCB Data Centre:
 ```
 ATA_guppi_59229_47368_006379_40blocks.0000.raw
 ATA_guppi_59229_47368_006379_40blocks-ant000.rawspec.0000.fil